St Vincent’s new international airport (airport code SVD) opened in February 2017, enabling direct flights to and from SVG.

 Our full-service charter base is a 20-minute drive from St Vincent’s airport.
 We are located at Blue Lagoon, the best protected harbour on St Vincent’s south coast.

 If you’ve notified us of your flight details and arrival time, we’ll be happy to send a taxi to meet you at St Vincent’s Argyle International Airport.
-The ride to our base takes about 25 minutes and costs $6 per person (minimum 4 person charge).
-Someone will be here to meet you at our marina and settle you into your shore accommodation or aboard the yacht (sleep aboards available only if guests arrive before 7.00 p.m.).
+The ride to our base takes about 20 minutes and costs $6 per person (minimum 4 person charge).
+Someone will be here to meet you at the base, show you to your room, and if you desire, direct you to Driftwood, our restaurant / bar for refreshment after your long day of travel.

 - From North America, in addition to direct flights noted above, there may be scheduled flights to St Lucia (UVF) and Barbados (BGI) from New York (JFK), Miami (MIA) and Toronto (YYZ).